imranariffin/aiotaskq/README.md

 ## Motivation

 Existing famously used asynchronous worker library (Celery) doesn't support asyncio and is hard to use.
-This library aims to help users compose tasks in a very native async-await manner
+This library aims to help users compose tasks in a very native async-await manner.
+It is also full-typed for better productivity and correctness.

 ## Simple Usage